Credentials checklist

 Tools reference

-The Extentos MCP server exposes 18 deterministic tools across 7 categories — discovery, generation, guidance, validation, simulation, production, and documentation.
+The Extentos MCP server exposes a tight set of deterministic tools across 7 categories — discovery + SDK reference, generation, guidance, validation, simulation, production, and search.
 Per-tool reference covering input parameters, response shapes, when to call each tool, and worked examples.
 Verified from the actual tool definitions and handler implementations in @extentos/mcp-server.